MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsGroupExpansion.md

 ```

 ### -UserSipAddress
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

 SIP address of the user to be used in the test.
-If this parameter is not specified, then Test-CsGroupExpansion will conduct its checks using the account of the logged-on user.

-**Below Content Applies To:** Skype for Business Server 2015

-SIP address of the user to be used in the test.
-If this parameter is not specified, then the Test-CsGroupExpansion cmdlet will conduct its checks using the account of the logged-on user.
+If this parameter is not specified, then the `Test-CsGroupExpansion` cmdlet will conduct its checks using the account of the logged-on user.

 ```yaml